unicodeveloper/laravel-notification-channel-jusibe/README.md

 This package makes it easy to send [Jusibe notifications](https://jusibe.com/docs/) with Laravel 5.3.

-## Notice: DON'T USE THIS, USE THIS => [LARAVEL NOTIFICATION CHANNELS - JUSIBE](https://github.com/laravel-notification-channels/jusibe)
+## Notice: DON'T USE THIS, IT HAS BEEN DEPRECATED.
+THE NEW & WORKING VERSION EXISTS HERE => [LARAVEL NOTIFICATION CHANNELS - JUSIBE](https://github.com/laravel-notification-channels/jusibe)

 ## Contents